Autonomous-Finance/dca-agent/README.md

       2. slider for 0% - 100% of available balance to input amount etc.
       3. Assist user in keeping track of all messages sent within the app (wallet doesn't help with that - central place for in-app logs)
    4. add animated stepper for deployment progress display
-5. Reconsider bot design for blueprint-grade code quality (especially names & convenience functions, as well as req-response pattern)
+5. Reconsider agent design for blueprint-grade code quality (especially names & convenience functions, as well as req-response pattern)